Im-in123/Arbitrum-Decentralized-Disaster-Relief-Fund-Dapp/README.md

 ## Video Demonstration

-📺 Watch a quick demo of the dApp:
+📺 Watch a demo of the dApp:
 👉 **[Video Demo](https://youtu.be/Wn921Ag4bjY)**

 ---